CraftAcademyLabs/coach-guides/miscellaneous/self_assessment/general_ruby.md

 #### What is a class?
 You should easily be able to explain not only what a class is, but how and when you would create a new one as well as what functionality it would provide in the larger context of your program.

+A text-book answer: *"classes are a blue-print for constructing computer models for real or virtual objects..."*

+A better answer could be: *"classes hold data, have methods that interact with that data, and are used to instantiate objects."*

 #### What is the difference between a class and a module?
 The straightforward answer: *"A module cannot be subclassed or instantiated, and modules can implement mixins"*.